 Jangala, which won the 2019 Tech4Good for Africa Award, was developed as an internet solution to help refugees living in the Jungle refugee camp in Calais.
 Since this first implementation, it has developed into a social enterprise to connect the most vulnerable in the world in order to reduce isolation, promote human rights, deliver education and improve life chances.

 Praekelt.org, which won the 2017 Tech4Good for Africa Award, designs and develops mobile technologies to deliver essential information and vital services to more than 100 million people in over 60 countries.
-Over 1.3 million South African mothers are currently registered on a mobile platform it created called MomConnect, which is designed to share health information with expectant and new mothers to stop mothers and babies dying needlessly.
+Over 1.3 million South African mothers are currently registered on a mobile platform called MomConnect, which is designed to share health information with expectant and new mothers to stop mothers and babies from dying needlessly.

 Chatterbox, which won the 2017 Community Impact Award, is an online and in-person language tutoring service, delivered and developed by refugees.
-It brings together refugee talent with people and organisations who need people with excellent language skills.
+It brings together refugee talent with people and organizations who need people with excellent language skills.

 Ultimately, each of the Tech4Good Award winners above highlights how internet access is about humanity and how using the internet to access information, goods, and services can transform people’s lives.
 They are part of efforts across the globe to make a more inclusive and connected world, which Recite Me is proud to be part of.